northmatt/northmatt.github.io/src/Portfolio Website.md

 %%
 Modified `webpage-html-export.main.Webpage.AddTitle()`:
+* Comment out "firstHeader.remove()" functions and "this.sizerElement.prepend(titleEl)" function.
-* Code block with output log "Replacing {firstHeaderText} header because it was H1 at the top of the page" now does the same as the code block with output log "Using {firstHeaderText} header as title because it was H1 at the top of the page".
-This stops the page's first header being replaced by the text in the title property when the former code block is executed.
+* This stops the page's first header being replaced by the text in the title property.
-* Useful when file name isnt suitable to be used (ex: index.html), when first header is a more descriptive and longer name than the title, and/or when first header has formatting.
 Modified `webpage-html-export.main._MarkdownRendererInternal2.renderMarkdownView()`:
 * Line after "await Promise.all(promises);" had "await new Promise(resolve => setTimeout(resolve, 100));" added
+* This allows dataview queries to render

 Using `<cd></cd>` HTML tag:
 * Tags that dont exist allow for some markdown inside inline HTML code.
 Won't show up in editing view, only reading view and HTML exports.